kdave/btrfs-progs/Documentation/ch-convert-intro.rst

 free space layout.

-Due to different constraints, it is only possible to convert filesystems that have a supported data block size (ie. the same that would be valid for **mkfs.btrfs**).
+Due to different constraints, it is only possible to convert filesystems that have a supported data block size (i.e. the same that would be valid for **mkfs.btrfs**).
 This is typically the system page size (4KiB on x86_64 machines).

 **BEFORE YOU START**

-The source filesystem must be clean, eg. no journal to replay or no repairs needed.
-The respective **fsck** utility must be run on the source filessytem prior to conversion.
+The source filesystem must be clean, e.g. no journal to replay or no repairs needed.
+The respective **fsck** utility must be run on the source filesystem prior to conversion.
 Please refer to the manual pages in case you encounter problems.

 For ext2/3/4: